 The Principal is the most important employee of the Management Board.
 A candid, trusting and supportive relationship between Principal and SB – and most especially between Principal and Chairperson – is essential.
 To this there will be regular meetings between the Principal and Chairperson.

 Relationship with Management Board

 The MB and the SB will meet at least one time each quarter.
 The MB will provide the SB before each meeting with a written report regarding their general duties as set out in article 7 of the Articles.

-Relation with Works Council and Parent Organization Normally there will be no direct contact between the SB Members and the parents, children and employees.
-The SB aims at meeting twice a year with the Parent Organization and the Works Council.
+Normally there will be no direct contact between the SB Members and the parents, children and employees.
+The SB aims at meeting twice a year with the Parent Organisation and the Works Council.
 This contact will go through the Parent SB Members and the Works Council SB Member.
-The Chairperson will try to attend at least one of meeting with the Parent Organization and one meeting with the Works Council.
+The Chairperson will try to attend at least one of meeting with the Parent Organisation and one meeting with the Works Council.

 Article 12 – Evaluation SB and MB